staofr/DumbDrop/README.md

 ![image](https://github.com/user-attachments/assets/2e39d8ef-b250-4689-9553-a580f11c06a7)

-No auth, no storage, no nothing.
+No auth (unless you want it now!), no storage, no nothing.
 Just a simple file uploader to drop dumb files into a dumb folder.

 ## Features